 The big question on everyone’s mind is can he do it?
 Can he turn a disappointing, short NFL career into a long prosperous MLB career?
 During that same article written by Martin, when Decker was asked if Tebow can make it in baseball, he said:

 “Well of course, he’s going to do it because someone’s going to sign him,” Decker said, with a smile on his face.
-“I guarantee you that because it’s Tim Tebow and [Fans are] coming to a baseball game with a football jersey on.
+“I guarantee you that because it’s Tim Tebow and coming to a baseball game with a football jersey on.
 I want to see what kind of player he is.
 I haven’t seen him play baseball, but he’s an athlete.
 He’s a guy that works tremendously hard, so obviously he’s going to put everything he’s got into it.
 So we’ll see.”

 While many have gone on to positively endorse Tebow’s decision to pursue a career in baseball, let’s look at the reality of the situation.
 He’s 29-years-old and has not played baseball since high school.
 Let’s say he has an impressive workout and does indeed receive an offer from an organizations minor league system, which he will, there is no guarantee he’ll be successful.